 “Hey Dave, bet you woke up whoever’s in there,” the second man continued.

 “Nah, it’s past noon.
 There ain’t no one in there.
 Watch this…” Dave cleared his throat and rapped on her door.
 “Pizza Delivery,” he hollered.

 Moira rolled her eyes but stayed on the bed.

 The two outside snorted and giggled like they’d played the joke of the century.

 “Come on, man.
 Let’s get out of here,” Dave said.

 And they scampered away.

-It was Friday lunchtime and things weren’t going to get any better towards the evening.
-A hostel full of drunk and rowdy students wasn’t exactly going to be heaven.
+It was Friday lunchtime, and things wouldn’t get any better towards the evening.
+A hostel full of drunk and rowdy students wouldn’t exactly be heaven.

-Loneliness washed over Moira and she stared at the tiny room with its bare walls, sparse furniture and one square window.
-Over the past four days it had become her home and her prison.
+Loneliness washed over Moira, and she stared at the tiny room with its bare walls, sparse furniture, and one square window.
+Over the past four days it had become her home.
+Her prison.

 She closed her eyes.
+At least she had a choice now.
 She didn’t have to live like this.
 But was going to Alessandro the right thing to do?

 ‘Time to come to me.’
 Alessandro’s text flashed on screen.